Nami Burn-E 2 Max Review – The Most Feature Complete Power Scooter

 Design-wise, you will instantly notice that the footrest on the Nami Burn-E 2 Max is like nothing you’ve seen before.
 It’s an integrated footrest with an opening in the middle, designed more like a holding bar.
 Because of its design, the footrest might be a bit uncomfortable to step on and keep your foot on for longer periods.
 However, this is widely compensated with the huge deck which can hold both of your feet on it.

 The scooter is also very, very heavy.
 Not as heavy as the heaviest models out there, but will still be a burden for lots of people.
-There is a fair tradeoff with the footrest which can be used as a bar to pick the scooter up, but know that you won’t be carrying it in your arms a lot.
+The footrest which can be used as a bar to pick the scooter up, but know that you won’t be carrying it in your arms a lot.

-All of the other problems I’ve encountered with the Nami Burn-E 2 Max come with the display and the settings menu.
+There are some problems with the display and the settings menu.

 The menu itself is a bit too complicated to use and you might need a few weeks of usage (and some re-reading of the instructions) to fully get the hang of it.
 There are also a ton of adjustments that can and should be done with the mode, suspension, and P-settings in order to hit the best riding settings suitable for you.